Mbazwana

 Mbazwana is a town in Umhlabuyalingana Local Municipality and is part of Umkhanyakude District Municipality in the KwaZulu-Natal province of South Africa.

-Settlement and plantation some 50 km east of Ubombo.
-Presumably takes its name from the tributary of the Mseleni.
+The settlement and plantation is 50 km east of Ubombo.
+The town presumably takes its name from the tributary of the Mseleni.
 The name, of Zulu origin, is said to mean ‘small axe’, after a person called Mbazwana.